gardener/gardener/docs/concepts/operator.md

 ###### Plutono

 A [Plutono](https://github.com/credativ/plutono) instance is deployed by `gardener-operator` into the `garden` namespace for visualizing monitoring metrics and logs via dashboards.
-In order to provide custom dashboards, create a `ConfigMap` labelled with `dashboard.monitoring.gardener.cloud/garden=true` that contains the respective JSON documents, for example:
+In order to provide custom dashboards, create a `ConfigMap` in the `garden` namespace labelled with `dashboard.monitoring.gardener.cloud/garden=true` that contains the respective JSON documents, for example:

 ```yaml
 apiVersion: v1